0penAGI/0p3q/README.md

 ## 🌟 What Makes This Different?

-Most AI systems are trained offline on static data. **Quantum Life v8 is different:**
+Most AI systems are trained offline on static data. **0p3q is different:**

 ✅ **Learns in real-time** from lived experience
 ✅ **Experiences death and rebirth** with persistent memory